-During 2019 New Forest District Council has been working with Hampshire County Council and local schools to promote and improve local air quality.
+During 2019 and 2020 New Forest District Council worked with Hampshire County Council and local schools to promote and improve local air quality.
 In summary the work completed includes:

 St. Michael's and All Angels Infant School - Lyndhurst

 Continuing to promote a Clean Walking Route to school avoiding the current AQMA by: